Officer who fatally shot Antwon Rose charged with criminal homicide

 Rosfeld, 30, had been sworn into the East Pittsburgh Police Department just hours prior to the shooting.
 He was an officer in other departments in the area, according to WPXI.

-Immediately following the shooting, Rosfeld had been placed on administrative leave pending an investigation into the incident.
+Immediately after the shooting, Rosfeld had been placed on administrative leave pending an investigation.

+According to the affidavit, Rosfeld told investigators inconsistent stories about believing Rose had a weapon.
+Initially, he said, he thought he saw something dark that he perceived as a gun, but when asked to repeat his story, Rosfeld told detectives that he did not see a gun.

+In regard to the inconsistency, Rosfeld told investigators he saw something in Rose's hand but was not sure what it was, according to the affidavit.

-An arraignment for Rosfeld took place on Wednesday morning.
+Rosfeld was arraigned Wednesday morning.
 His next court date is scheduled for July 6.

-Between 2005 and 2017, 82 police officers across the United States have been charged with murder or manslaughter resulting from on-duty shootings, according to research by Philip Stinson, an associate professor of criminal justice at Bowling Green State University in Ohio.
+From 2005 to 2017, 82 police officers across the United States have been charged with murder or manslaughter resulting from on-duty shootings, according to research by Philip Stinson, an associate professor of criminal justice at Bowling Green State University in Ohio.
 In the last 13 years, only one officer was convicted of intentional murder, according to Stinson.

 Allegheny County prosecutors were expected to address the charges at a news conference Wednesday morning.